0xd00bed00bed00/pyzza/README.md

 # PYZZA
-Docker desktop client for Linux using GTK+ and Python
+Linux desktop app using GTK+ and Python for managing Docker images and containers